ryu1kn/vscode-remote-repo-viewer/README.md

 This extension contributes the following settings:

-* `codeReading.repositoryStoreDirectoryPath`: Path of the directory where repositories are saved
+* `remoteRepoViewer.repositoryStoreDirectoryPath`: Path of the directory where repositories are saved

 ## Request Features or Report Bugs